ShahzaibAhmad05/SketchLogic/README.md

 - Detect Wires from the same images
   (Output format: List of XY points)

-- Acheive >95% Accuracy in the said Criteria
+- Acheive >95% Accuracy on the said Criteria

 - Output all detected components and their coordinates in a clean JSON format